 The first fictional book is basically a love story which takes place in Morganton, NC.
 It contains exciting characters and a fast moving story line.
+The main character is Bryan Wilson, who is a bachelor living in an established neighborhood, and his attraction to a beautiful neighbor having marital problems.

 Author and blog writer Robert Moore presents his books and the Appalachia blog.